bagaking/ccmodel/README.md

 - switch history, quota history, and proxy exec session records are stored under `$HOME/.claude/ccmodel/`

-`list`, `current`, and `switch` do not need network access unless a candidate file declares a quota macro.
-Quota macros may call the configured HTTP endpoint when `list`, `current`, or `top` asks for quota data.
+`switch` does not use network access. `list`, `current`, and `top` may call a configured quota endpoint when they ask for quota data from a candidate file that declares a quota macro.

 ## Quick start